 the time, music soothed me and brought me to a place of

-where I found comfort.
+where i found comfort.

-I found two old 8-track tapes that
+and all the wild aftershocks, i found two old 8-track tapes that

-were discarded on the street when I was about 10 years old.
+were discarded on the street when i was about 10 years old.
 8-tracks were out, and

 and Elmore James "King of the Delta Blues".
-I didn't even have a

-over.
-And also The Beatles "White Album", because my Dad had it
+over, and also The Beatles "White Album", because my Dad had it

 along with some other great old albums.
 "Within

-You / Without You" by George Harrison, I listened to that song a lot
+You / Without You" by George Harrison was a favorite song.

-two for birthdays.
-I remember buying Jesus Christ Superstar for about $4.99
+two for birthdays. i remember buying Jesus Christ Superstar for about $4.99

 "Moonflower" by Carlos Santana.

 began playing guitar

-and writing songs in about 6th grade.
-I used to try to
+and writing songs in about 6th grade. i used to try to

 multi-track record using two old

-Panasonic tape recorders.
-Later, friends persuaded me to try out for high school jazz
+Panasonic tape recorders. later, friends persuaded me to try out for high school jazz

-band.
-So I spent a summer learning jazz chords and stylings and surprisingly, made
+band. so i spent a summer learning jazz chords and stylings and surprisingly, made

 that time, girls were not playing electric guitar or bass.
-I will always be

 thankful to Dominican High School and Mark Kleckly, jazz teacher.
-The following

-summer, I auditioned for Summer Street workshops and joined an all-city high school group
+summer, i auditioned for Summer Street workshops and joined an all-city high school group

 led by Milwaukee saxophonist Berkeley Fudge

 join the Inner City Arts Council jazz band as a bass player.

+we played on Monday nights on 6th and North Av.
 In high school, we formed an original music group, Jazz

 What other early band experiences did

-In the early 1980s,
+in the early 1980s,

 an opportunity came to go down south to play and record with Einsteins

-Riceboys.
-I was only 19, but decided that school could wait until later.
+Riceboys. i was only 19, but decided that school could wait until later.

 Riceboys was an intensely creative, independent group known for originality and energetic

-performances.
-We were on the verge of national recognition with radio airplay everywhere
+performances. we were on the verge of national recognition with radio airplay everywhere

-when things broke down.
-Overall, it was a great experience.
+when things broke down. overall, it was a great experience.
 Riceboy's recordings

 were on the cutting edge of the emerging digital technology and

-Later, I went back to
+i went back to

 college to complete a B.S. in Electrical Engineering and to revisit favorite energy

 transformation classes such as electromagnetic fields and thermodynamics.
-I took

-classes with Ko Thi African Dance Company.
-Most importantly, I discovered the practice of
+classes with Ko Thi African Dance Company. most importantly, i discovered the practice of

-awakening.
-I began to tune in to the vibrations of the human body's organs and chi
+awakening. i began to tune in to the vibrations of the human body's organs and ch'i

-began studying meditation with H.H.
+i also study and practice Iyengar style Hatha Yoga. i began studying meditation with H.H.
 14th Dalai Lama in

 I heard you